reiidj/Activity4/README.md

   ```
   _(This uploads your changes to the main branch on GitHub.)_

-**To render the html file in web, use Live Server extension in VSCode"
+**To render the html file in web, use Live Server extension in VSCode**
 ![image](https://github.com/user-attachments/assets/85c22879-d8e8-4745-b23d-b5897621f5a1)